meihuisu/UCVM/docs/installation_linux.rst

 At the end of the setup script, you should see a series of tests being run.
 When these tests are completed, UCVM will notify you that the installation has completed successfully.
 That that point, you can begin to use UCVM!

-After installation, we highly recommend that you check out our tutorial and the command line reference.
+After installation, we highly recommend that you check out our :ref:`Tutorial` and the :ref:`CommandReference` section.
+These will enable you to become more familiar with the UCVM platform.